 ||1ml of overnight culture

 - Plasmid: We require a concentration of 100ng/ul for plasmid samples.

 - Purified PCR samples: The concentration of DNA required is dependent on the length of the sample sent.
 A concentration of 1ng/ul per 100 base pairs is required for successful sequencing.

-We require your primers to be sent at 3.2pmol/ul.
+We require your primers to be sent at 3.2pmol/ul and we require 5µl per reaction.
 You can choose to send your own primers, use our stock primers or you can order custom primers that will be delivered to the sequencing laboratory.
 It is recommended when designing primers that you ensure you pick a suitable primer length of between 18 and 23 base pairs long, design your primers at least 50 bases upstream of your area of interest, a tm between 55°C and 60°C and ensure your primer has a GC content between 40 and 60%.